-This pavilion was built to house the works of artists who turned away from conservative academic aesthetics and formed the Secession Movement during the late 19th century.
-The entrance is topped with an openwork dome comprised of 3000 gilt bay leaves and affectionately referred to as the "golden cabbage."
+This pavilion was built to house the works of artists who turned away from conservative academic aesthetics and started the Secessionist movement during the late 19th century.
+The entrance is topped with an openwork dome comprised of 3,000 gilt bay leaves and affectionately referred to as the "golden cabbage."
 The permanent collection houses art by Gustav Klimt.
 Changing exhibitions feature contemporary and avant-garde works by local and international artists.

-Schönbrunn Palace, elegant former summer residence of the Imperial Family, is one of Austria's premier tourist spots.
-The entire grounds can be seen from Gloriette, a hill overlooking the site.
+Schönbrunn Palace, elegant former summer residence of the imperial family, is one of Austria's premier tourist spots.
+The entire grounds can be seen from the Gloriette, on a hill overlooking the site.
 Tour the ornately decorated palace or visit the carriage museum and the palace theater.
 Stroll though the Baroque gardens and walkways and see the fountains, the faux Roman ruins, the zoo and tropical greenhouse.

-This Spanish Riding School is world-renowned for its famed Lipizzaner horses.
-Baroque music accompanies their demonstration of the equestrian art of "haute-ecole" dressage in a setting that is more ballroom than stable.
+The Spanish Riding School is world-renowned for its famed Lipizzaner horses.
+Baroque music accompanies their demonstration of the equestrian art of "haute ecole" dressage in a setting that is more ballroom than stable.
 Indeed, the riders are formally attired for an elegant gamut of movements that emphasize precision and lightness.
-Please check their website for performance schedule.
+Please check their website for a performance schedule.

 Architect Adolf Loos disliked excessive ornamentation and the exteriors of his buildings were designed quite simply.
 This early 20th-century building utilizes clean lines and offers a stylish interior.
 Although today the building's appearance seems unremarkable, the austere structure was considered scandalous during its time, which was more accustomed to ornate and lavish detail.